 There simply is no better place to hold your next golf tournament than StoneBridge Golf Club.
 Ideally located in West Valley City, minutes from the Salt Lake International Airport and downtown Salt Lake City, Stonebridge offers 27 holes of wet and wild golf in a links-style layout designed by U.S. Open champion and renowned course designer Johnny Miller.
 Named after the rustic red rock bridges that dot the course, Stonebridge features three challenging nines, each measuring nearly 3,600 yards from the tips, making it one of the longest as well as wettest courses in Utah.
 But if you're not a long hitter, don't worry, there are three other teeing areas for all levels of golfers.

 Opened in 1991 by West Valley City, The Ridge Golf Club (formerly West Ridge Golf Course), offers championship golf while providing magnificent views of the Salt Lake Valley and the majestic Wasatch Mountains.
-The course is currently closed for a revitalization project, and will reopen in June 2013 with an all new layout.
+The course reopened in 2013 with an all new design and a renovated clubhouse.

 The Hale Centre Theatre at Harman Hall, the largest center-stage theater in the North America, made its theatrical debut in October 1998.